parsifal-47/sisal-is/overview.md

 - `double` -- converts other primitive types and string to double.
 - `string` -- converts primitive types to string.
 - `stream` -- converts array to stream.
+- `type` -- converts value to its type.

 ## Range generators